 SetAnalType("onedata");

-dataSets <- ReadTabExpressData("estrogen.txt");
+dataSets <- ReadTabExpressData(dataName);

-For this step it is important to please select correct organism, data type (array or RNA-seq), id type and gene-level summary (mean, median, sum).
+For this step it is imortant to please select correct organism, data type (array or RNA-seq), id type and gene-level summary (mean, median, sum).
 For gene-level summary, microarray can use mean or median while RNA-seq needs to be sum.

-dataSets <- PerformDataAnnot("estrogen.txt", "hsa", "array", "hgu95av2", "mean");
+dataSets <- PerformDataAnnot(dataName, "hsa", "array", "refseq", "mean");

 Take a look at the mapped dataset by reading the dataset’s qs file